 - Weekdays before 4 p.m.

-- Last weekend of September and first three (3) weekends of October due to heavy visitation for fall color in prairies and woodlands.
+- Last weekend of September and first three (3) weekends of October, due to heavy visitation for fall color.

-- The day of the Friends of the Arboretum (FOA) annual meeting.
-Varies; contact the Arboretum for current date.
+- The first Saturday of June, due to Friends of the Arboretum (FOA) Annual meeting.

 **"The Board of Regents of the University of Wisconsin System, its Officers, Agents, and Employees are named as Additional Insureds regarding the (put name & date of your event here)..."